 Check out the triple flutes on the first track on side two – on a copy like this you will hear some shockingly Tubey Magical, breathy, sweet, natural flutes.
 And there are three of them!
-Even large classical orchestras rarely have three flutes.
+Only the largest classical orchestras have three flutes.
 The sound is to die for.

 Play any number of copies and listen for the tri-flute sound – some copies are tubier and a bit smeary, some are breathier and a bit thin, some are recessed, some are more present.
-On a resolving system no two pressings will have those flutes sounding exactly the same.
+On a sufficiently resolving system, no two pressings will have those flutes sounding exactly the same.

 Don’t judge the whole side by just the flutes, they are only one element in a complex array.
 But they are a very strong clue as to what the rest of the sound is doing better or worse.
 One might even go so far as to say right and wrong.